 - 1 Tbsp. vanilla extract

-- *Depending on the quality of your blender, you may also need 1/4 cup of milk to help the mixture blend.
+- *Depending on the quality of your blender, you may also need 1/4 cup of milk (or dairy-free alternative) to help the mixture blend.

 Preheat oven to 350F.
 Lightly grease an 8×8 square baking dish.

 Place all the ingredients in a blender and blend until smooth, approximately 2 minutes.
 Pour the mixture into the prepared baking dish.
 Sprinkle the chocolate chips over the top if using.